How To: Create a replica where the secondary replica data is in a different coordinate system than the primary replica data

 Warning: This workflow is not supported for Geometric Network data because projected Geometric Networks cannot be edited.

-Before creating the replica, extract the data to the target (child) geodatabase.
+Before creating the replica, extract the data to the target (secondary) geodatabase.
 This initial data extraction must be done separately from the replication, because a few extra procedures are required to get the data into a different coordinate system.
 Note that data extraction preserves Global ID values.
 Replication uses these Global IDs to identify the features/records across databases, so the values must be consistent across the geodatabases.

 - Open ArcMap, make a database connection to the database and to the correct geodatabase version.
 Add the data to replicate to ArcMap.